wayne391/lead-sheet-dataset/README.md

 ![image](https://github.com/wayne391/Lead-Sheet-Analysis/blob/master/docs/diagram.PNG)

 The source of the current dataset is from [Theorytab].
 However, under this framework, users can easily extend this dataset by incorporating other resources.
-Note taht all utilities and resources are only for **academic** purposes.
+All utilities and resources are only for **academic** purposes.

 ## Formats for Symbolic Domain Analysis